-The Company's ownership interest in North Arrow decreased to 14.4% from 22.1% during the six months ended July 31, 2009 and decreased again to 13.5% subsequent to the quarter-end.
+The Company's ownership interest in North Arrow decreased to 13.5% from 22.1% during the nine months ended October 31, 2009.
 During the year ended January 31, 2009, the Company accounted for its investment in North Arrow using the equity method.
-For the six months ended July 31, 2009, the Company no longer has significant influence over North Arrow and the investment is now accounted for as marketable securities (Note 4).
+For the nine months ended October 31, 2009, the Company no longer has significant influence over North Arrow and the investment is now accounted for as marketable securities (Note 4).
 Accordingly, the investment has been reclassified to marketable securities, and related advances have been reclassified to receivables.

 During the year ended January 31, 2009, the Company determined that the carrying value of its investment North Arrow was impaired, resulting in a write-down of \$509,812.
-The impairment was determined by considering the difference between the carrying amount of the investment and its fair value in light of the current equity market conditions.
+The impairment was determined by considering the difference between the carrying amount of the investment and its fair value in light of the equity market conditions at the time of the write-down.